ST596 | The DAW Plugins Killer!

 Learn more about how the ST596 can help you to enjoy your work.

-The ST596 Analog Harmonics Processor uses the custom-designed Analog Modeling discrete circuitry which produces the complex harmonic content without the usual problems associated with digital or hardware saturation.
+Bart Hrk designed the Custom Analog Modeling Circuitry, which produces complex harmonic content without the usual problems associated with digital or common hardware saturation.

-The common way of producing the harmonics is to overdrive the signal with analog hardware.
+The typical way of producing the harmonics is to overdrive the signal with analogue hardware.
 Usually, the gain has to be increased to achieve the desired results, which also raises the noise and hum levels, normally residing below the audible threshold.

-Simplified equations are used by the computer programs, the audio plugins, to simulate the properties of the analog hardware.
+Simplified equations are used by the computer programs, the audio plugins to simulate the properties of the analogue hardware.
 More advanced plugins use expensive DSP cards to offload the main CPU and deliver more realistic results.

-The Analog Modeling Circuitry used in the ST596 does the math of generating harmonics in the real-time analog domain.
+Bart Hrk Analog Modeling Circuitry used in the ST596 does the math of generating harmonics in the real-time analogue domain.
 No digital approximation, no latency, no CPU bottleneck!

 The ST596 does not increase the gain of the processed signal keeping the noise as low as possible.
 It just adds the harmonics to the source signal.